pondodev/Joke-Generator/README.md

 Fixed a typo

-NOTE: As of v1.1, this will NO LONGER WORK ON MACS
+NOTE: As of v1.1, this will NO LONGER WORK ON MACS (probably maybe idk never tested it don't plan on doing so)

+v1.2

+Necro'd this old repo to *finally* clean it up since it's old and disgusting.
+Now using a list to store jokes, which has brought the line count down a bunch which is very nice.
+16 year old me didn't realise that `os` is a lib that exists on all platforms, however I'm not sure if `os.system('cls')` will work on anything but Windows cause I haven't properly looked into it or tested it, not that you'd want to anyway.
+I'm only really cleaning this code up because it's been bugging me for ages now.